Table of contents

 There are basically two ways that the bad guys do this:

-- Social engineering attacks, where the perpetrator somehow gets hold of your MitID username.
+A) Social engineering attacks, where the perpetrator somehow gets hold of your MitID username.
 He will enter your username on some site, for example, your bank, and then call you and trick you into opening the MitID app and approving the login.
 The fraudster is now stealing your money!

-The second one, the technical attack, can be made more complicated to pull off but can't be entirely eliminated using today's options.
+The second attack, the technical attack, can be made more complicated to pull off but can't be eliminated using today's options.
 (An NFC connection between the computer browser and the phone would!)
 The ever-changing QR code can't just be screenshot and used on a fake phishing site.
 But with technical proficiency, it would still be possible to stream a QR code from one site, say, the real web bank, to a fake site.

 Bottom line: Guide and educate your users

-If you develop a native app you should implement app-to-app switching immediately.
+If you develop a native app, you should implement app-to-app switching immediately.
 All MitID brokers except NemLog-in support this.

 If you develop web applications, consider the other initiatives described.
 They will require collaboration with your broker as it must fit into the actual login flow.
 And, if you would use Criipto as your MitID broker, then all these measures are already implemented for you, ready to be turned on for your applications.

 As described, it's possible to make MitID easier to use in some scenarios.
-It's even possible to reduce the attack surface that you expose if you use QR codes to transfer all data entry and actions during login to the personal phone.
+It's even possible to reduce the attack surface you expose if you use QR codes to transfer all data entry and actions during login to the personal phone.

 Finally, no matter what you do to keep your users on the narrow path to a successful and legitimate login, you must always remind them never to approve a MitID login by request from somebody else.
 MitID is strictly personal and should stay so.

-Criipto as a MitID broker
+Criipto as MitID broker

 Criipto is an official, certified MitID broker and currently serves many large and small companies.
 Criipto is built by developers for developers and provides extensive customization and extensibility options for you to create the on-brand experience your users will appreciate.